3 Reasons God May Remove Someone From Your Life…

 Sometimes we get upset when our friends and family disappear when we seem to need them the most.
 But don’t!
 That’s all a part of God’s plan.

-You can always tell when God is getting ready to bless you, because He will start to remove people from your life.
+You can always tell when God is getting ready to do something powerful in your life, because He will start to remove people from your life.
 The people whom you depend on the most.

 When I lost my job, the first thing that ran through my mind was, for the first time in my life, I have no one to depend on.
 I had put all my trust and faith in the people around me, But I never acknowledged the fact that it was God who was using them to bless me.

 I recall a time when I was going through a lot.
 It seemed as though everything that could go wrong, DID!
-Luckily I had someone who was there for me and had my back (so I thought).
-She would listen to me whine, watch me cry, and offer advice.
+Thankfully I had someone who was there for me and that had my back (so I thought).
+This person would listen to me whine, watch me cry, and offer advice.

 Today, I ask you this: Where does God fit in your life?
 Is He #1, #2, #3, or a better question would be… Is He even a priority in your life at all?

 Sometimes we place our relationship with God on the back burner without even realizing it.
 We don’t give it our all like we do everything else.

 Try not to be so focused on earthly relationships that you forget about your relationship with God.